 The physical cryptographic boundary is the general-purpose computer on which the module is installed.
-The logical cryptographic boundary of the BoringCrypto module is a single object file named "bcm.o" which is statically linked to BoringSSL.
+The logical cryptographic boundary of the D2iQ BoringCrypto Cryptographic Security Module is a single object file named bcm.o which is statically linked to BoringSSL.
 The module performs no communications other than with the calling application (the process that invokes the module services) and the host operating system.